-Choosing the right name for your business can be crucial to developing a successful brand.
+Choosing the right name for your business is crucial if you want to develop a successful brand.
 There are also certain rules which must be followed when incorporating at Companies House.
 Below, we will take a look at the different aspects to consider when choosing a company name.

 Coming up with the right name when starting a new business can have a significant effect on establishing a brand in the longer term, but it can also play an important factor in the early days when trying to draw in customers and secure investment.
 Consider some of the following elements for choosing a name:

 - Uniqueness – names which are memorable and stand out from the crowd can help to build a customer base, as well as a stronger brand.
-Google was originally a play on the word “googol” (essentially a very large number), but it has now gone beyond mere branding and is used as a word in its own right, e.g. to google, googled and googling.
+Initially, Google was a play on the word “googol” (which is essentially a very large number), but it has now gone beyond mere branding and has become a word in its own right, e.g. to google, googled and googling.

 - Simplicity – names should be easy to say and write.
 Whilst it’s a good idea to come up with something distinctive, avoid difficult pronunciations and awkward spellings.
 Consider customers who wish to recommend your business to a friend by word of mouth.
 They should be able to do so easily in a text or in conversation.